 Study and analysis of selected topics in the field of Political Science.
 The particular topic or topics will vary from year to year depending on the instructor and changing student needs.

-PS 480 3 cr.
 Political Science Internship I

 Permission of faculty advisor and department chair required for internship registration.